 Northwestern Crows have long-term pair bonds, but they sometimes mate with crows that are not their partners.— Cornell Lab of Ornithology

 Canuck the Crow

 Canuck the crow is (or was) a semi-tame bird that is famous for his antics.
-I don't like to use the past tense to describe him, but he was last seen on August 30th of this year.
+I don't like to use the past tense to describe him, but he was last seen on August 30th of 2019.
 His disappearance is strange.
-His mate has been calling for him without any response.
+His mate called for him after his disappearance and received no response.
 It's thought that Canuck has either been captured and is being kept in captivity or he has died.
 I'll continue to talk about him in the present tense in the hope that he is safe and will reappear.

 The word "canuck" is a nickname for a Canadian.
 Canuck's mate is called Cassiar after a major road in East Vancouver.
 Canuck and Cassiar live in this area when not at the winter roost.
 Though Canuck approaches various people, he has bonded with a man named Shawn Bergman.
 His confidence around Shawn can be seen in the video below.
 The bird is the star of several social media accounts, where his adventures can be followed.

 Canuck's unusual fondness for humans appears to have been established when he was very young.
 Shortly after he was born, he fell out of the nest.
 A young boy found him and hand-reared him.
 When Canuck was able to fly, the boy released him.
 This happened around the middle of 2015.
 Shawn Bergman was the boy's neighbour.
 The boy was reportedly the son of Shawn's landlord.